 When I finished high school, I never imagined myself becoming a lawyer.
 I came from a simple family.
 My father was a taxi driver and my mother was a waitress.
 There were no lawyers in our family and we have no lawyer relatives at all.

 I still remember when we were asked to write down our dream jobs for our high school yearbook.
 While most of my classmates placed “To be an engineer“, “To be a doctor“, “To be a teacher“, I simply wrote down “To be a contented man“.
 I wrote that down because I wasn’t really dreaming big.
-But that was not a sign of uncertainty on my part nor a lack of direction.
+But that was not an indication of uncertainty on my part nor a lack of direction.
 It was merely me being simple.

 After high school graduation, the prospect of going to college was a bit bleak.
 My parents’ income was not sufficient to finance my college education.
 Fortunately, I was able to secure a scholarship which will pay part of my tuition expenses.
 At first, I was thinking of enrolling in engineering but then I realized, since my sister, herself a scholar, was already taking up architecture, maybe I should choose a different course – to have some diversity.
 So I decided to enroll in a different course.
 Nursing was one of the “boom” courses at that time.
 My sister accompanied me to the queue for the College of Nursing applicants.
 But while at the very long queue, I changed my mind, again.
 Patiently, my sister helped me browse through different course offerings until I came across Political Science.
 Honestly, I’ve never heard of that course when I was in high school but the subjects offered in Political Science intrigued me.
-And as fate would have it, I finished Political Science and that paved way to me taking up law.
+And as fate would have it, I finished Political Science and that paved way for me taking up law.

 After earning my degree in Political Science, I immediately quit my job at a fastfood chain (as I also worked part time because my scholarship did not cover non-tuition expenses).
 I was thinking, I am now a degree holder and I should have no trouble looking for a higher paying job.
 I was actually aiming to land a teaching job at the same university where I graduated.
 While applying for a college instructor position, I enrolled in one of the local law schools.
 Come day one of law school and I still did not land that teaching job.
 I tried other schools but none would accept me despite my decent GWA.
 Apparently, universities prefer applicants with masters or doctorate degrees.
-There was a bit of a panic at that time already but midway through my first semester in law school, I was able to get a job, not as a college instructor, but as an English tutor to South Koreans.
+There was a bit of panic at that time already but midway through my first semester in law school, I was able to get a job, not as a college instructor, but as an English tutor to South Koreans.

 After quitting, I decided to be a call center agent.
 I was happy at first because I was earning a decent salary.
 But then, after two years of taking calls, I decided that was not how I want to spend the rest of my life.